 It is possible for a document called a declaration of trust to be entered into between the co-owners specifying their particular shares in the property which may provide some comfort in this particular instance.

 You should also consider that gifting large sums of money may have tax implications and take advice accordingly.
+Some lenders are now restricting parental contributions.

 If the family member is purchasing the property with the assistance of a mortgage (as most people do), the gift will need to be reported to the mortgage lender.
 As such you will be required to provide a letter confirming that the money is an outright gift and declaring that you will have no interest in the property.